jrdx0/claude-tray/README.md

 ## Description

 Claude Tray is a Linux/Debian system tray utility that integrates with Claude AI's OAuth API.
-It provides quick access to Claude AI services and displays usage statistics directly from your system tray.
+It provides quick access to Claude AI services and displays usage statistics directly to your system tray.

 Features:
 - System tray integration for quick access